snurkabill/Test/plugin/README.md

 # Purpose
 This document explains how to set up a development environment, how to build releases of MercurialEclipse whether for creating a custom version or for contributing to the project, and how to debug the source code.
 The document might seem long but its apparent length is only due to the level of details in the instructions.
-You should be up and running in about 10 minutes.
+You should be up and running in about 60 minutes.

 File info:

-* Author: Amenel
+* Author: Amenel Voglozin
 * Created: 2015-02-12
-* Last revision: 2016-06-25
+* Last revision: 2017-03-25

 # Setting up a development environment
 The environment consists of Eclipse and Maven.
 Steps for both are detailed right below.